-By mid 2018 the project is underway, with ten super-luxury villas (he calls them ‘palaces’ because they were all bought off-plan by a royal family) nearing completion on Sweden island, villas under construction on Germany, and the Portofino family hotel on Italy that, he says, will open its doors by the end of the year.
+Ten super-luxury villas (he calls them ‘palaces’ because they were all bought off-plan by a royal family) are nearing completion on Sweden island; the villas on Germany are under construction; a clutch of 40 floating ‘villas’ called Sea Horses, fabricated in Port Rashid, are being tethered to jetties around Honeymoon island; and the Portofino family hotel on Italy is due to open its doors by the end of the year.

-In April 2019 the developer said they had sold 100 percent of phase one including Sweden Island, Germany Island, St Petersburg Island, and over 80 floating Sea Horse villas.
+In April 2019 the developer claimed to have sold 100 percent of Phase One including Sweden island, Germany island, St Petersburg island, and over 80 Floating Sea Horse villas.

 One-click links to properties currently on the market in The Heart of Europe.